grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # CLI flag: -query-frontend.instance-port
 [port: <int> | default = 0]

-# (experimental) Enqueue query requests with additional queue dimensions to
+# (experimental) Non-operational: Enqueue query requests with additional queue
-# split tenant request queues into subqueues.
-This enables separate requests to
+# dimensions to split tenant request queues into subqueues.
+This enables
-# proceed from a tenant's subqueues even when other subqueues are blocked on
+# separate requests to proceed from a tenant's subqueues even when other
-# slow query requests.
-Must be set on both query-frontend and scheduler to take
+# subqueues are blocked on slow query requests.
+Must be set on both
-# effect. (default false)
+# query-frontend and scheduler to take effect. (default false)
 # CLI flag: -query-frontend.additional-query-queue-dimensions-enabled
 [additional_query_queue_dimensions_enabled: <boolean> | default = false]